-- In Texas, an estimated 125 men will be diagnosed with breast cancer in 2013 and an estimated 22 males will die due to the disease.
+- In Texas, an estimated 132 men will be diagnosed with breast cancer in 2016, with an estimated 28 deaths.

-- Breast cancer is 100 times more common in women than in men.
+- Breast cancer is about 100 times more common in women than in men.

 - About one in 1,000 men will be diagnosed with breast cancer in his lifetime.

-- One out of five men diagnosed with breast cancer will have a family member who has breast cancer.
+- Approximately one out of five men diagnosed with breast cancer will have a family member who has breast cancer.

 - Men with a mutation of the BRCA-2 gene have a lifetime breast cancer risk of 6 percent.
 The BRCA-1 gene in men is responsible for a 1 percent lifetime risk of breast cancer.

-- Age: As men age, their risk of developing breast cancer increases, with most male breast cancers detected between 60-70 years old.
+- Age: As men age, their risk of developing breast cancer increases, with most male breast cancers detected between 60 and 70 years old.

 - Radiation: Men who have been treated with radiation around the chest area have an increased risk of breast cancer.

 - Family History: Men with close blood relatives who have breast cancer or who have a mutation of the BRCA-1 or BRCA-2 gene face an increased risk.
-Men should consider genetic testing to determine if they have the gene mutation, which could impact their risk both as a patient and carrier.
+Men with a strong family history of breast cancer should consider genetic testing to determine if they have the gene mutation, which could impact their risk both as a patient and carrier.

 - Estrogen: Males with higher levels of estrogen due to diseases, such as the genetic disorder Klinefelter syndrome, have an increased risk.
-Also, men taking estrogen-related drugs for hormone therapy or sex changes have increased risk.
+Also, men taking estrogen-related drugs for hormone therapy or sex changes may be at an increased risk.

 - Alcohol: Men who are heavy drinkers face an increased risk because alcohol toxicity causes liver diseases, like cirrhosis, which can cause higher estrogen levels.